gqmaguirejr/Canvas-tools/README.md

 ### Output
 Adds the columns to the course's gradebook and populates the "Opponents" columns with the name of the student's peer reviwer and populates the "Oral presentation date/time" columns with the date and time of the oral presentation as scheduled in the calendar.

+### Note
-Note: The columns are custom columns that can have up to ~256 characters entered into them.
+The columns are custom columns that can have up to ~256 characters entered into them.
 This is a limitation of the custom columns due to their underlying representation in the database used by Canvas.

 ### Example